Maria’s Top 6 Tips for Moving to Australia Solo

 3. A People Of Great Worth – The Irish Diaspora

-There is an Irish community in every nook and cranny of this world and Melbourne can certainly offer this.
+There is an Irish community in every nook and cranny of this world and Melbourne is no different.
 Irish pubs, Irish festivals and Irish sports teams – there are so many opportunities to connect!
-And do not be afraid to get in touch with that friend of a friend who lives out here because everyone is more than willing to welcome you and help you get used to your new city.
+And do not be afraid to get in touch with that friend of a friend who lives out here.
+Because everyone is more than willing to welcome you and help you get used to your new city.

 4. Have a Sense of Adventure!